grauds/clematis.doc/docs/clematis-explained/testing/cosmic.md

 ##  Testing Dialogs

-Dialogs require an additional element to be inserted into DOM tree, so the tests should create one:
+Dialogs require an additional element to be inserted into the DOM tree, so the tests should create one:

 ````typescript jsx title="src/components/Dialog/Dialog.test.tsx"